 As with previous R 18 models, the new R 18 Transcontinental and R 18 B combine the thrilling power of the “Big Boxer” with a classic chassis concept that draws on historic models, exclusive equipment and elegant design.

-This makes the R 18 Transcontinental ideal for i travel and American-style long distances - both for solo driving and with passenger and luggage.
-The R 18 B, on the other hand, is designed as a "rider's machine" that offers emotional driving pleasure and is ideal for touring and cruising.
+This makes the R 18 Transcontinental ideal for American-style travel and long distances - whether for solo driving or with passenger and luggage.
+The R 18 B, on the other hand, is designed as a “rider's machine” that offers emotional driving pleasure and is ideal for touring and cruising.